Why Wall Street is Wrong About Copper Stocks — Copper Prices Will Rise

 It’s an ideal situation for a contrarian investor.

 You see, this is the best time to buy natural resource stocks.

 We know that the rise in copper demand is inevitable.
 And we know that the fears over Brexit, trade wars and Iran are temporary.
 When you can buy the major copper producers for pennies on the dollar … you should.

 In Real Wealth Strategist, I keep a close eye on cycles in natural resources.
 We’re researching great copper companies, and we’ll recommend them when the time is right.

-When the market realizes we are out of the stuff and sends the price soaring, we can make a truckload of money.
+When the market realizes we are out of the stuff and sends the price soaring, investors can make a truckload of money.